JRINC/angular-4-okta-spa/README.md

 # angular-4-okta-spa
-An Angular 4 demo with okta
+This is a code sample integrating Angular 4 SPA with Okta.
+The backend is an ASP.NET Web API 2.